sjmoran/deeplpf-image-enhancement/README.md

 ```

 ### Datasets

-**8th February 2021:  Contact Sean Moran if you wish to download the Adobe5K pre-processed dataset (i.e. Adobe-DPE) according to the pre-processing procedure outline in the DeepPhotoEnhancer paper.**

 * __Adobe-DPE__ (5000 images, RGB, RGB pairs): this dataset can be downloaded [here](https://data.csail.mit.edu/graphics/fivek/).
 After downloading this dataset you will need to use Lightroom to pre-process the images according to the procedure outlined in the DeepPhotoEnhancer (DPE) [paper](https://github.com/nothinglo/Deep-Photo-Enhancer).
 Please see the issue [here](https://github.com/nothinglo/Deep-Photo-Enhancer/issues/38#issuecomment-449786636) for instructions.
 Artist C retouching is used as the groundtruth/target.
 Feel free to raise a Gitlab issue if you need assistance with this (or indeed the Adobe-UPE dataset below).
 You can also find the training, validation and testing dataset splits for Adobe-DPE in the following [file](https://www.cmlab.csie.ntu.edu.tw/project/Deep-Photo-Enhancer/%5BExperimental_Code_Data%5D_Deep-Photo-Enhancer.zip).
 The splits can also be found the the Adobe5K_DPE directory in this repository.